PHL-DNX/agreements/code-of-conduct.md

 We value the participation of each member of the community and want everyone to have an enjoyable and fulfilling experience.
 Accordingly, all members are expected to show respect and courtesy to other members and the community at large.

-To make clear what is expected, all members, organizers and volunteers associated with the Philly CocoaHeads community are required to conform to the following Code of Conduct.
+To make clear what is expected, all members, organizers and volunteers associated with the PHL-DNX community are required to conform to the following Code of Conduct.

 ## Code of Conduct

-The Philly CocoaHeads community is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+The PHL-DNX community is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of participants in any form.

 All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate.

 Be kind to others.
 Do not insult or put down other members.
 Behave professionally.
-Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for the Philly CocoaHeads community.
+Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for the PHL-DNX community.

 These expectations are to be considered during your participation at all group related events and gatherings.
 It also extends to your behavior in the community at large.